-- You absolutely need travel insurance!

-- The police all carry their guns, this does not mean they are about to shoot someone, they want to look intimidating;-).
-Ask anyone else for help but them if you get lost! - Pickpockets are everywhere, invariably small groups of young girls who look looks particularly anyone who Asian for easy targets, as believe they're carrying lots of cash, but anybody's wallet or sunglasses will do.
+- You absolutely need travel insurance! - The police all carry their guns, this does not mean they are about to shoot someone, they want to look intimidating;-).
+Ask anyone else for help but them if you get lost! - Pickpockets are everywhere, invariably small groups of young girls who look for easy targets, particularly anyone who looks as if they might be carrying lots -26- of cash, but anybody's wallet, watch or sunglasses will do.
 Be aware.
-They can also distract you with a deaf / dumb petition or the 'dropped gold ring' scam. - Unless there is a Stop sign for cars they will not necessarily even slow down when you are crossing the road EVEN if the little green man is shining for you!
-Cross in packs, if the car driver sees a half-decent gap he will drive through.
-Do not for one moment think you have right of way just because you are legally crossing the road.
+They can also distract you with a deaf / dumb petition or the 'dropped gold ring' scam.

+- Unless there is a Stop sign for cars they will not necessarily even slow down when you are crossing the road EVEN if the little green man is shining for you!
+Cross in packs, if the car driver sees a half-decent gap he is allowed to so he can and will drive through.
+Do not for one moment think you have right of way just because you are also legally crossing the road.